prxncxss03/prxncxss03/README.md

 ## :frowning_woman: About me
 - :penguin: Linux User
 - :trollface: I know how to exit Vim
-- :fish: I enjoy using the terminal
+- :fish: I love to do stuffs using the terminal

 ### :toolbox: Languages & Tools
 <p align="center">